Authentic Malaysian flavors in bustling Chinatown. Must-try: crispy fried prawns, laksa & Hainanese chicken.

-"Highly recommended dishes include the Roti Canai (served with chicken curry), Hainanese chicken, beef brisket curry noodle soup, and Singaporean noodles.
-The lychee shaved ice is a popular dessert."
+"Highly recommended dishes include the crispy fried prawns with salted eggs, Hainanese chicken, laksa, beef brisket curry noodle soup, and roti canai.
+The Chendol shaved ice is also a popular dessert choice."

 Important Note

-The seating at this restaurant can be very tight, especially for larger groups.
+The seating area can be very tight, which might be uncomfortable for larger groups or during peak hours.

 Positive"West New Malaysia is listed among several other recommended restaurants in Chinatown."